arfanxn/sharfina-web-programming-final-exam-e-parking-phpslim/README.md

 │   ├── Resources // Resources: classes that used for response modeling from the model class │   ├── Services // Services: classes that communicate controllers with repositories │   └── Traits // Traits
-├── templates // templates contains views like phtml and so on │   └── users
+├── templates // templates: it contains views like html or phtml and so on │   └── users
 └── tests // testing
     └── Functional